d4chinchilla/docs/hardware/log.md

 # Hardware Log
 This is a log of everything that is being worked on in relation this unit.
-Entries are not deleted and new entries are added at the top of the this file.
+Entries are not deleted and new entries are added at the top of this file.
-Try and keep this up to date; it will make writing individual and group reports easier.
+Try to keep this up to date; it will make writing individual and group reports easier.

 ## 2019/02/18